devopshubproject/ckad-lab/Task3/task.md

-* Create a Pod named nginx in the pod-resources Namespace that requests a minimum of 400m CPU and 3Gi memory for its container
+* Create a Pod named nginx in the ns-nginx Namespace that requests a minimum of 400m CPU and 3Gi memory for its container

 * The Pod should use the ngnix image